MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ### Add an existing SOFS cluster with S2D enabled

+To add an existing SOFS cluster with S2D enabled, follow these steps:

 1. Select **Fabric** >**Add Resources**, **Storage Devices**.
 2. In the Add Resource Wizard, select **Windows-based File Server**.
 3. In **Discovery Scope**, specify the cluster IP address or FQDN, provide a Run As account with cluster access, and if required check that the cluster is in another domain.